instana/openapi/spec/descriptions/tagWebsiteAnalyze.md

 1. *metric* select a particular metric, available metrics in this context are
    * Latency Mean
    * Error Rate
 2. *aggregation* depending on the selected metric different aggregations are available e.g. SUM, MEAN, P95.
-The aforementioned [catalogue endpoint](#operation/getWebsiteCatalogMetrics) gives you the metrics with the available aggregations.
+The aforementioned [catalog endpoint](#operation/getWebsiteCatalogMetrics) gives you the metrics with the available aggregations.
 3. *granularity*
    * If it is not set you will get a an aggregated value for the selected timeframe
    * If the granularity is set you will get data points with the specified granularity **in seconds**